 You are most likely to have external beam radiotherapy for SVCO obstruction.
 You will probably have a course of daily treatment sessions called fractions.
 You have treatment once a day, from Monday to Friday.
+Each treatment only takes a few minutes.
 The exact length of the course depends on your particular situation and can be anything between 1 day and 2 weeks.

 Radiotherapy helps to reduce the symptoms of SVCO caused by lung cancer in more than 6 out of 10 patients (60%).
 For other cancer types, how well the treatment works depends on how well the cancer normally responds to radiotherapy.
 The treatment usually works fairly quickly and most people notice a good improvement in symptoms within 2 or 3 weeks.
 But you may see some improvement within a few days.